Peanut butter tastes ridiculously amazing, right?

 Even if you get “natural” peanut butter, you likely don’t eat peanut butter by itself.
 I’m guessing you eat it with with jam (tons of sugar) and bread (gluten, another one of the top four worst foods for acne).

-Are you the type that only eats a small amount of peanut butter on a banana, avoiding the jam and bread entirely?
+Are you the type that only eats a small amount of peanut butter on a banana, avoiding the jam and iron-fortified bread entirely?
 High-five!
-I still challenge you to quit peanut butter for reasons #1-3 above. 🙂
+I still challenge you to quit peanut butter for reasons #1-3 above. 🙂 (At least most of the time.
+It’s not good to avoid anything 100% – your inner food rebel will come back to bite you hardcore and drive you to insane bingeing sessions!
+Better to let out the steam slowly over time.)

 Is Peanut Butter Really That Bad?

 Let’s put it this way.
 It’s not the worst food you could eat for acne.
-Milk and dairy, vegetable oil, sugar, and gluten are worse.
+Vegetable oil is definitely worse.
+McDonald’s hamburgers are definitely worse.

 But I think peanut butter is a big enough issue that it’s just adding fuel to the fire.